 Nearby, Fernie Alpine Resort offers multiple options for dining.
-Lost Boys Café is located at the top of Timber Chair, and here I can enjoy a full meal or a light snack while savouring breathtaking view of the entire valley.
-After conquering the aerial park and zipline or an adrenaline-filled day of downhill biking, my friends and I like to relive the day on the patio of the Rusty Edge, perfectly situated at the base of the mountain.
+Cirque Restaurant is located at the base of the Elk Chair, and here I can enjoy a full meal or a light snack while savouring breathtaking view Lizard Range and the hub of activities.
+After a scenic chairlift ride or an adrenaline-filled day of downhill biking, my friends and I like to relive the day on the patio of the Rusty Edge, perfectly situated at the base of the mountain.
 The view from the patio is stellar, and the food is wholesome and delicious.
 On Thursdays, a juicy burger and beer combo is only ten bucks.
 This deal is even sweeter after competing in the Scott Thursday Race Series.

-The popular patio at Yamagoya has patrons queuing up in the street from May to September, and new for 2017, will also be open for lunch!
+The popular patio at Yamagoya has patrons queuing up in the street from May to September.
 You are well advised to wear your eating pants at Yamagoya!
 Stretchy waistbands and loose flowing summer dresses are perfect.
 The sushi, sashimi, and creative, authentic, Japanese fare is so tasty that by the time you leave, you may well have consumed your weight in fusion rolls and tempura.
 The swift service will make sure your glass never goes empty and there's even a selection of sake and cocktails to sample.
 The patio is intimate and sheltered from the wind and the intense sun.
 Glowing Japanese lanterns and delicious views set the scene for an evening that is sure to go longer than you planned.
 The view of towering Mt.
 Fernie is sure to inspire a hike for the next day to walk off any indulgences!

 And to finish off with my favourite; Nevados.
 The patio at Nevados is eclectic and welcoming with plenty of laughter, twinkling lights, candles, crisp mountain air, and the best margaritas in town.
 It’s beautifully decorated with greenery, and surrounded by the chef’s herb garden.
 Whether enjoying dinner or a quick lunch at the Cantina, Nevados will not disappoint.
 It is the best place to go after a big day of riding, as the food is always delicious and my favourite FBC beer is on tap, along with a specially-sourced selection of 27 tequilas and mezcals.